cmarkymark/cmarkymark.github.io/Publications/R_Code.md

 ### Baxter, S., Marks, C., Kuo, T., Ohno-Machado, L., Weinreb, R., Machine learning-based predictive modeling of surgical intervention in glaucoma using systemic data from electronic health records.
 American Journal of Ophtalmology.
 2019 In Press DOI: 10.1016/j.ajo.2019.07.005

 The code is available as an rMarkdown file, but due to patient privacy, I am not permitted to provide the actual dataset.
+Access the code by clicking [here](Code/Baxter_AJO_Final_Analysis.Rmd)

 ### Marks, C., Borquez, A., Jain, S., Sun, X., Strathdee, S., Garfein, R., Milloy, M-J, DeBeck, K., Cepeda, J., Werb, D., Martin, N., Opioid agonist treatment scale-up and the initiation of injection drug use: a dynamic modeling analysis.
 PLOS Medicine.
 2019 DOI: 10.1371/journal.pmed.1002973